 “James Burrill, d.
 12/4/1855 ae 91 yr, 11 mo, 2 dy, a pauper

 Gilman Tewksbury, d.
 3/26/1859, ae 44 yr, son of Thomas & Sarah Tewksbury.

 Thomas Tewksbury, d.
 12/15/1859, 68 yr, 5 mo, 20 dy, son of Jonathan

 Anna Woodman, single, d.
 6/23/1859, ae 75 yr, dau of Mark & Anna Woodman”

 Commissioners plan to erect a sign to mark the location of the Almshouse Cemetery and the burial ground will be included on the town’s trail maps for the public to visit.
-A reference to and map of the spot will appear in the Mill Pond Conservation Restriction filed with Essex Deeds and in the Mill Pond management plan.
+A reference to and map of the spot will appear in the Mill Pond conservation restriction filed with the Essex Registry of Deeds and in the Mill Pond management plan.